jdhao/blog_source/vim_custom_statusline.md

 ```

 The highlight group will take effect from the point it is used in statusline.
-To switch a highlight, you just need to provide another highlight group at your
+To switch a highlight, we just need to provide another highlight group at the
-desired position.
+desired position (which means that if you do not switch it, any later element
+in statusline use that highlight group).

 ## Use special user defined highlight groups

-Vim also allows you to define 9 special highlight groups named from `User1` to
+Vim also allows us to define 9 special highlight groups named from `User1` to
 `User9` and refer to them in statusline with a special syntax like the
 following: